Hel semesterbostad

 Fast wifi throughout - 150 mbps

-Orchard and 8 acres of land for guests to enjoy
+Orchard and 8 acres of private land for guests to explore and enjoy

 Off road parking for 2 cars